laiilaK/Loan-Approval-System/README.md

 # Loan-Approval-System
 The Loan Approval System is a software application designed to simplify and automate the loan application and approval process.
-This project was developed for a Software Engineering and Database course, focusing on system design, data management, and reporting
+This project was developed for a Software Engineering and Database course, focusing on system design, data management, and reporting.

 ### Included Documents
 1. SRS Document